Information about Light Therapy

 Laura Patrick, Certified Light Therapist

 Board of Advanced Natural Health Sciences

 As a Certified Light Therapist, I could open my own business built around giving light therapy sessions, but I've chosen to use my knowledge in a different way to help people.
-My main passion is golf instruction and my secondary passion is helping people maintain the necessary health and wellness in order to participate in the activities they love, such as golf.
-As I have used light therapy products over time and increased my knowledge surrounding the subject, I have come to realize that it is best to have light therapy technology at your own disposal in your home.
-Light therapy is my family and I's first line of defense when it comes to aches, pains, and stiffness.
+Since my main passion is golf instruction, my secondary passion is helping people maintain the necessary health and wellness in order to participate in the activities they love (including golf).
+Through my education and personal experience, I have come to realize that it is best to have light therapy technology at your disposal in your home.
+Light therapy is my family's first line of defense when it comes to aches and pains.

 The most commonly used statement in our house regarding body issues is:

 "If it's worth complaining about, it's worth putting light on it." -Laura Patrick